roopa26/Youtube_Clone/README.md

 # React + Vite
 # Youtube Clone app feature
-- added header for you tube clone app
 - youtube API for list of videos
-- auto search APi used to list the auto suggest feature while searching
+- auto search API used to list the auto suggest feature while searching
 - on blur list disappers and on focus list appears
 - multi level nested comment using recursion
 - live chat feature added